OUR MISSION

 The Umoya story

-After giving my life to Jesus in 2007, I had a dream that I was flying over the ocean and landed in Africa where there was a small boy all alone with a protruding belly.
-I instantly knew that I was called to abandoned and orphaned children in Africa.
+After giving her life to Jesus in 2007, Lauren had a dream that she was flying over the ocean and landed in Africa where there was a small boy all alone with a protruding belly.
+She instantly knew she was called to abandoned and orphaned children in Africa.